 The Institute reserves the right to search any room when it reasonably believes that a violation of Institute policy is occurring, to investigate a situation or incident and to confiscate items that indicate such violations.
 Suspicious odors and disruptive behavior will be considered grounds for a search.
-In addition, Wentworth reserves the right to search a student’s person, motor vehicle and room, including but not limited to refrigerators, closets, safes, desks, and large bags or boxes.
+In addition, Wentworth reserves the right to search a student’s person, motor vehicle and room, including but not limited to refrigerators, closets, safes, desks, backpacks, and large bags or boxes.
 Students are required to open any items that may be locked or otherwise secured.
 Failure to open locked items may result in their confiscation until such time that their content can be verified.
 Prohibited items noted in the Student Code of Conduct (e.g. alcoholic beverages and containers, drug paraphernalia, fire safety items, weapons) will be confiscated, Referral to Institute disciplinary proceedings and criminal proceedings may occur.

 Federal, commonwealth, and local officials may exercise their legitimate authority to conduct searches on campus without the consent of the Institute, employee or student.

 The Office of Housing and Residential Life is responsible for coordinating all room assignments and reserves the right to alter room assignments.
 When a roommate conflict arises, the staff in the Office of Housing and Residential Life will assist the individuals through facilitated communication and guided mediation to reach an acceptable solution.
 If these efforts do not produce a satisfactory result, a room change may be discussed.